 Class Descriptions for most classes that are offered can be found below.
 Click on the highlighted class name to view photos showing samples of the artwork created by students or students at work in the class.
-Each session a class flyer will list the classes offered for that session.

 - Exploring Clay – Code A-4 – Use tile-making, sculpture and hand building techniques to create your own clay designs.